-Hypothyroidism occurs at any age but is particularly common among the elderly, where it may present subtly and be difficult to recognize.
+Hypothyroidism occurs at any age but is particularly common among older adults, where it may present subtly and be difficult to recognize.
 Hypothyroidism may be

-Iodine deficiency can cause congenital hypothyroidism.
+Iodine deficiency can cause congenital hypothyroidism Hypothyroidism in Infants and Children Hypothyroidism is thyroid hormone deficiency.
+Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also... read more .
 In severely iodine-deficient regions worldwide, congenital hypothyroidism (previously termed endemic cretinism) is a major cause of intellectual disability.

-Rare inherited enzymatic defects can alter the synthesis of thyroid hormone and cause goitrous hypothyroidism (see Congenital Goiter).
+Rare inherited enzymatic defects can alter the synthesis of thyroid hormone and cause goitrous hypothyroidism.

-Subclinical hypothyroidism is elevated serum TSH in patients with absent or minimal symptoms of hypothyroidism and normal serum levels of free T4.
+Subclinical hypothyroidism is elevated serum TSH in patients with absent or minimal symptoms of hypothyroidism and normal serum levels of free thyroxine (T4).

-In patients with serum TSH > 10 mU/L, there is a high likelihood of progression to overt hypothyroidism with low serum levels of free T4 in the next 10 yr.
+In patients with serum TSH > 10 mU/L, there is a high likelihood of progression to overt hypothyroidism with low serum levels of free T4 within the next 10 years.
 These patients are also more likely to have hypercholesterolemia and atherosclerosis.
-They should be treated with l-thyroxine, even if they are asymptomatic.
+They should be treated with levothyroxine, even if they are asymptomatic.

-For patients with TSH levels between 4.5 and 10 mU/L, a trial of l-thyroxine is reasonable if symptoms of early hypothyroidism (eg, fatigue, depression) are present.
+For patients with TSH levels between 4.5 and 10 mU/L, a trial of levothyroxine is reasonable if symptoms of early hypothyroidism (eg, fatigue, depression) are present.

-l-Thyroxine therapy is also indicated in pregnant women and in women who plan to become pregnant to avoid deleterious effects of hypothyroidism on the pregnancy and fetal development.
-Patients should have annual measurement of serum TSH and free T4 to assess progress of the condition if untreated or to adjust the l-thyroxine dosage.
+Levothyroxine therapy is also indicated in pregnant women and in women who plan to become pregnant to avoid deleterious effects of hypothyroidism on the pregnancy and fetal development.
+Patients should have annual measurement of serum TSH and free T4 to assess progress of the condition if untreated or to adjust the levothyroxine dosage.

 Metabolic manifestations: Cold intolerance, modest weight gain (due to fluid retention and decreased metabolism), hypothermia